 Change, of course, was not an indisputably smooth journey.
 Currently we’ve settled on our fourth project scheduling system and although we’re very happy with it, it’s not certain to remain appropriate for our needs, and this open approach to change seems to be important.
 This willingness for evolution was certainly demonstrated within the relatively new developments to the company website.
 Problems with the old site were likened to a ‘Russian doll effect’ – not the ideal point of contact for a customer.
 The new website opts for an image heavy approach: fresh young and vibrant was the brief, with enough text to provide essential information and key words for search engine optimisation.
 The results definitely hit that brief and more, with an impressively styled site that continues to impress.

 Within the interview Nicky also speaks about the importance of marketing.
 We’re proud of what we do here and want to tell our potential customers about that.
 A social media presence is essential and we aim to keep this active with relevant information about our projects, as well anything else we think fits in with our ethos and interests – including the occasional puppy!

 There is more exciting change on the horizon for Sustainable Kitchens too.
-A sister company named Honest Living will be launched in the new year – an online market place for sustainable lifestyle products.
-Also in the more imminent future the company have teamed up with Jon Lewin and The Locals Cookbook.
+The company have teamed up with Jon Lewin and The Locals Cookbook.
 Jon has spent an enviable chunk of his life travelling around Asia and South East Asia, documenting the process with incredible photography and mouth-watering recipes; the latest of which focuses on his arguably favoured and curry full – Sri Lanka.

 To listen to the full interview and hear more detail about Sustainable Kitchens journey, follow the link below and take a listen. https://soundcloud.com/rather-